bhauman/bhauman.github.com/drafts/devcards.md

 <link href="/resources/public/devcards/two-zero.css" rel="stylesheet" type="text/css">

-# Devcards, a visual REPL experience for ClojureScript
+# Devcards, Taking Interactivity to the Next Level with ClojureScript

 [Devcards][devcards] is a ClojureScript library that helps developers interactively lift code examples out of their source files into an